 Struggling with an addiction is very scary and confusing.
-You may not understand the withdrawal definition, which can lead many users to continue their substance abuse.
+You may not understand the withdrawal definition, which can lead many users to continue their substance use.
 If you have an addiction to drugs or alcohol, there’s a good chance you have gone through withdrawal.
 You need to understand what’s happening to your body and that help is available.

 What’s the Withdrawal Definition?